Translating using Weblate¶

 - Nearby strings

 - Displays neighbouring messages from the translation file.
 These are usually also used in a similar context and prove useful in keeping the translation consistent.

-- In case a message appears in multiple places (e.g. multiple components), this tab shows all of them if found to be inconsistent (see Inconsistent), you can choose which one to use.
+- In case a message appears in multiple places (e.g. multiple components), this tab shows all of them if they are found to be inconsistent (see Inconsistent).
+You can choose which one to use.

 - Displays terms from the project glossary used in the current message.

 - Recent edits

 - List of people whom have changed this message recently using Weblate.

 If the translation format supports it, you can also follow supplied links to respective source code containing each source string.

 Every change is by default (unless turned off in component settings) saved in the database, and can be reverted.
 Optionally one can still also revert anything in the underlying version control system.